psforever/PSCrypto/README.md

 You can also specify the `ARCH` variable manually (as `i686` or `x86_64`) in order to enable multilib building, if available.

 ## Releasing Code
 You are able to create a release on a Linux 64-bit system with the MingW64 compiler toolchain installed.
-The prefixes required to build in order to support Windows 32,64 and Linux 64-bit are
+The prefixes required to build in order to support Windows 32,64 and Linux 64-bit are (`apt install g++-mingw-w64`):

 ```
 x86_64-w64-mingw32-